ImagingDataCommons/IDC-Docs/portal/proxy-policy.md

 If you, as a researcher, are using the viewer to explore images as a part of your research (e.g. to fine-tune your cohort selections) and hit your daily quota, please feel free to reach out to us at
 <support@canceridc.dev> to discuss the restriction.
-Note that there are resources under active development to
-allow a DICOMWeb interface hosted on a VM that is backed by cloud storage buckets.

 Thus, if any of these conditions are met: